irem-naz/MultiGpu-Exploration/README.md

 This is a project that explores multiple GPU usage in ML with low level thread and block management enabled.

 ## Getting Started
 In order to run the project the following dependencies are needed.
-Conda environment is recommended for ease of installing the libraries, both Miniconda and Anaconda work.
+Conda environment is recommended for ease of installing the libraries, both Miniconda and Anaconda works.
  - Python
  - CUDA & C compiler
  ### Libraries used: